SSN-AUKUS

 The SSN-AUKUS, also known as the SSN-A and the Aukus-class submarine, is a planned class of nuclear-powered attack submarine (SSN) intended to enter service with the United Kingdom's Royal Navy in the late 2030s and Royal Australian Navy in the early 2040s.
 The class will replace the UK's and Australia's submarines.

 The UK commenced an Astute class replacement project in 2018, which was later named the Submersible Ship Nuclear Replacement (SSNR).
 The ongoing SSNR design was renamed SSN-AUKUS in March 2023, under the 2021 AUKUS trilateral security partnership, when Australia joined the programme and additional US technology was incorporated into the design.

 The UK plans to build up to twelve SSN-AUKUS submarines.
 Australia plans to build five SSN-AUKUS submarines in addition to acquiring three nuclear-powered submarines from the United States.

 When in service with the Royal Navy and the Royal Australian Navy, submarine crews will train and patrol together and undertake joint maintenance and support.
 Components and parts will be shared with the US.

-The class will be powered by Rolls-Royce's pressurised water reactors (PWR).
+The class will be powered by Rolls-Royce PWR3+ nuclear reactors.
 The submarines will displace over 10,000 tonnes.